asumyth/odin-recipes/README.md

 # odin-recipes

 My recipe project on odin.

-Content on the page is not really anything special.
+I'm using only CC and public domain pictures in project.

-I used onyl cc and public domain pictures in project.
+## Things added
 Added some simple css to it for now.